Tensor Parallelism with jax.pjit

 • A mesh specification, mapping the “logical” devices on the 2D (or higher-D) mesh to the physical devices available.

-• The sharding spec of all tensors being passed as input to, and returned as output to from the function.
+• The sharding spec of all tensors being passed as input to, and returned as output from the function.

 • Sharding constraints for select intermediate tensors inside the function.
 This isn’t strictly necessary (XLA GSPMD will try to find a viable layout), but can lead to improved memory usage.